S1riyS/CLICKSPEED/README.md

 * **[Flask-WTF](https://flask-wtf.readthedocs.io/en/v0.8.3/)** - Library for working with forms

 ## ⬇ Install
-To get started, you need to install [Python 3.8](https://www.python.org/downloads/release/python-380/).
+To get started, you have to install [Python 3.8](https://www.python.org/downloads/release/python-380/).

 Then, to install all the necessary modules, you need to write the following command in the console:
 ```sh